-After the application is processed, an invoice covering the base certification fee along with the non-refundable initial application fee will be emailed to the Applicant with a payment due date of 14 days.
+After the application is processed, an invoice covering the base certification fee along with the non-refundable initial application fee will be emailed to the Applicant and received in full within 14 days.

 If the payment is not received by the invoice due date, the application will be terminated, and the Applicant will be required to reapply when they can complete the application requirements in the required time frame.